mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/CustomGroupingColumnTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

+### Group expansion

+Use the `defaultGroupingExpansionDepth` prop to expand all the groups up to a given depth when loading the data.

+{{"demo": "pages/components/data-grid/group-pivot/DefaultGroupingExpansionDepthTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

+Use the `UNSTABLE_setRowExpansion` method on `apiRef` to programmatically set the expansion of a row.

+{{"demo": "pages/components/data-grid/group-pivot/SetRowExpansionTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Filler rows

 If some entries are missing to build the full tree, the `DataGridPro` will automatically create filler rows to fill those gaps.